SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_CONNECTIONS.md

 <p align="left" width="100%" height="100%" >
     <img width="1000px" height="478px"  src="./animated_images/2024-1-25_DeleteConnections-001.gif"></p>

-### Delete connections with the help of pearls view
+### Delete connections with the help of Perlenkette

-By using the pearls view, connections can be easily deleted.
-In the pearls view, you can see all the connections for a selected train.
+By using the Perlenkette, connections can be easily deleted.
+In the Perlenkette, you can see all the connections for a selected train.
 To delete a connection, follow these steps:

-- In the pearls view, locate the connections for the selected train which should be deleted.
+- In the Perlenkette, locate the connections for the selected train which should be deleted.
 - Click on the connections to mark them.
 (Clicking again removes the marking.)

 Once the connections are marked, press the "Delete" key (DEL) to delete all the marked connections.